Referral Partners

 For the professional commissioning the assessment

 You are not the subject.
 You are the professional holding the exposure.
-The individual at the center of your case, your portfolio, your estate, or your deal is the subject.
-You need an independent read on whether that individual's structural state matches what they are reporting — because the decisions you are making depend on it.
+The person at the center of your case, your portfolio, your estate, or your deal is the subject.
+You need an independent read on whether that person's structural state matches what they are reporting — because the decisions you are making depend on it.

 You already know the blind spot exists.
 You have watched a client make decisions that did not match the client's stated reasoning.
 You have watched a founder degrade under post-acquisition load while insisting he was fine.
 You have documented financial behavior that did not match the principal's self-described decision-making process.
 You have observed the gap.
 You have not been able to measure it.